Skip to main content

 Submitting a request to publish analysis results

-Requests to share analysis results on TCIA can be submitted by filling out this application form.
-Proposals will be reviewed on a monthly basis by the TCIA Advisory Group using the following criteria:
+Requests to publish analysis results on TCIA can be submitted by filling out this application form.
+Proposals will be reviewed with the following criteria in mind:

 • What is the biological relevance of segmentations/annotations/features?